 The Bottom Line

 Burnout syndrome can develop over periods of prolonged stress and can be difficult to manage.
 But with these tips you can overcome burnout and prevent it from happening again in the future.
 Focus on implementing a good self-care routine in your life; and maintain healthy boundaries with supervisors, friends, and families.
 Sometimes you have to put yourself first, and that is perfectly okay.
 Ongoing counselling support can also help you maintain your mental health and ultimately prevent burnout.
-If you'd like to speak to a licensed therapist to help you overcome burnout, book online today to get started.
+If you'd like to speak to a one of our Barrie therapists or online counsellors to help you overcome burnout, book online today to get started.

 Our team of online and in-person Barrie counsellors provide quality and effective counselling services in Barrie and virtually across Ontario to individuals (6+), couples and families.
 We also offer an Affordable Therapy Program that provides counselling services in Barrie to individuals (12+) who are facing financial challenges that need mental health support.